 If you are offered and accept an offer of admission to a Pharm.D. program, you may be required to submit a second set of official transcripts from every college/university you have attended directly to the Pharm.D. program prior to matriculation.
 PharmCAS cannot forward transcripts to a Pharm.D. program to fulfill this institutional requirement.

-Pharm.D. programs may continue to make offers of admission to wait-listed applicants after June 1, 2017.
-A Pharm.D. program that has placed an applicant on a wait-list will not have access to that applicant’s admission status at other Pharm.D. programs.
-Wait-listed applicants should contact the appropriate school directly for specific information on that Pharm.D. program’s wait-list policy.
+PharmCAS Pharm.D. programs may continue to make offers of admission to wait-listed applicants up until the first day of class.
+A Pharm.D. program that has placed an applicant on a wait-list will not have access to that applicant’s admission status at other PharmCAS Pharm.D. programs.
+Wait-listed applicants should contact the appropriate Pharm.D. program directly for specific information on that Pharm.D. program’s wait-list policy.